marcel-goldschen-ohm/NEU-Spring-2019/README.md

 Note, once you've registered you can also use MATLAB via an online interface that mimicks the application environment at [https://matlab.mathworks.com].

+## Install Python (optional)
+There are many ways to install python.
+This is the way I recommend.

+1. Go to [https://www.anaconda.com/download] and download the Anaconda Python distribution.
+Just follow the install steps.
+Anaconda comes with a bunch of useful scientific libraries such as Numpy and Scipy that you would otherwise have to install yourself.
+2. Verify you are now using Anaconda's versions of python, pip and jupyter.
+Open a shell (MacOS = Terminal, Windows = Command Prompt) and type `>>> which conda pip python jupyter` (for windows you may need to replace which with where).
+You should see the path to each of these programs in the output, which should be something like `/anaconda3/bin/...`.

+There are many environments in which you can use Python including starting it in a shell by typing `>>> python`.
+I recommend launching the Anaconda-Navigator and either opening a Jupyter Notebook which is a web-based python environment or using an environment that is similar to MATLAB such as Spyder.

 ## Grading
 * 50% Homework
 * 25% Midterm (I may opt to forego this, in which case it will be folded into the homework and final)